Avatar-Robots/avatar-robots.github.io/_pages/sessions/emulated-therapy-session.md

 </video>
 </div>

-### Reconstructed views for different solvers
+## Reconstructed views for different solvers
-We rendered these views with a special shader to compute overlay ratio, an intuitive metric to measure the quality of alignment produced by alignment solvers.
+We rendered these views in simulation to compute overlay ratio, an intuitive metric to measure the quality of alignment produced by alignment solvers.
 We define the overlay ratio of a frame as the proportion of the robot covered by the projected avatar as seen from the user.
 With these videos, the overlay ratios can be computed as the green area divided by the red and green area combined.